Swathi Weapon Locating Radar: Background

+Development

-To correct this weakness, in 2002, the Ministry of Defence issued an RFP to five manufacturers.
+In 2002, the Ministry of Defence issued an RFP to five manufacturers.
 With the lifting of sanctions in late 2001, the US Government offered to sell the AN/TPQ-37 radar to India under their Foreign Military Sales (FMS) programme for ₹.
 680 million each.
 In July 2002, India placed a US$ 200 million order for 12 AN/TPQ-37 Firefinder radars.
 Initially, only 8 were ordered for US$140 million, but the order was later increased to 12.
 The radars were integrated on BEML Limited manufactured Tatra truck platforms.
 Delivery of all 12 radars was completed in May 2007.
 Concept design work on the WLR also accelerated in the aftermath of the Kargil War.

 The WLR project was officially sanctioned in April 2002, with a sanctioned amount of ₹ 200 million and an estimated completion time of 40 months.
 The first working prototype was to be ready by April 2004.
 The final project cost was US$ 49 million.
 In January 2003, an intent for procurement of 28 WLRs was placed with BEL.